-Agreement FTA Text on Withdrawal US Law on Withdrawal FTA Text on Renegotiation US Law on Renegotiation FTA Text on Tariff Modification US Law on Tariff Modification Effect of FTA Termination or Withdrawal on US Implementing Legislation Section II: Agreements governed by TPA 2002 49 CAFTA-DR (Signed on January 28, 2005) Article 22.7: Withdrawal 1.
+Agreement FTA Text on Withdrawal US Law on Withdrawal FTA Text on Renegotiation US Law on Renegotiation FTA Text on Tariff Modification US Law on Tariff Modification Effect of FTA Termination or Withdrawal on US Implementing Legislation Section II: Agreements governed by TPA 2002 62 CAFTA-DR (Signed on January 28, 2005) Article 22.7: Withdrawal 1.
 Any Party may withdraw from this Agreement by providing written notice of withdrawal to the Depositary.
 The Depositary shall promptly inform the Parties of such notification.
 2. A withdrawal shall take effect six months after a Party provides written notice under paragraph 1, unless the Parties agree on a different period.
-If a Party withdraws, the Agreement shall remain in force for the remaining Parties.
-Sections 107(c) and (d) of the Act (TERMINATION OF THE AGREEMENT) state: 50 (c) Termination of CAFTA-DR Status.
-During any period in which a country ceases to be a CAFTA-DR country, the provisions of this Act (other than this subsection) and the amendments made by this Act shall cease to have effect with respect to that country. (d) Termination of the Agreement.
-On the date on which the Agreement ceases to be in force with respect to the United States, the provisions of this Act (other than this subsection) and the amendments made by this Act shall cease to have effect."
+If a Party withdraws, the Agreement shall remain in force for the remaining Parties. amendments made by this Act shall cease to have effect with respect to that country.
 Article 22.2: Amendments 1.
 The Parties may agree on any amendment of this Agreement.
 The original English and Spanish texts of any amendment shall be deposited with the Depositary, which shall promptly provide a certified copy to each Party.
 2. When so agreed, and approved in accordance with the applicable legal procedures of each Party, an amendment shall constitute an integral part of this Agreement to take effect on the date on which all Parties have notified the Depositary in writing that they have approved the amendment or on such other date as the Parties may agree.
 US law (i.e., the implementing act or TPA) is silent as to whether congressional approval would be required for any such amendments.
 If certain conditions are met, a party may take agricultural safeguard measures pursuant to Article 3.15, and textile safeguard measures pursuant to Article 3.23.
 Otherwise, tariff increases would only be permitted after amendment of a Party's schedule.
 Article 22.2 governs the process for making such amendments.
-Section 201(b) of the Act states: 51 (b) Other tariff modifications Subject to the consultation and layover provisions of section 4014 of this title, the President may proclaim- (1) such modifications or continuation of any duty, (2) such modifications as the United States may agree to with a CAFTA-DR country regarding the staging of any duty treatment set forth in Annex 3.3 of the Agreement, (3) such continuation of duty-free or excise treatment, or (4) such additional duties, as the President determines to be necessary or appropriate to maintain the general level of reciprocal and mutually advantageous concessions provided for by the Agreement.
+Section 201(b) of the Act states: 64 (b) Other tariff modifications Subject to the consultation and layover provisions of section 4014 of this title, the President may proclaim- (1) such modifications or continuation of any duty, (2) such modifications as the United States may agree to with a CAFTA-DR country regarding the staging of any duty treatment set forth in Annex 3.3 of the Agreement, (3) such continuation of duty-free or excise treatment, or (4) such additional duties, as the President determines to be necessary or appropriate to maintain the general level of reciprocal and mutually advantageous concessions provided for by the Agreement.
 It is unclear whether US withdrawal under Article 22.7 would automatically terminate the implementing act.

-49 Section 2103(a)(1)(B)(iii) of TPA 2002 authorizes the President to impose "such additional duties, as the President determines to be required or appropriate to carry out any such trade agreement" concluded pursuant to TPA.
+Section 2103(a)(1)(B)(iii) of TPA 2002 authorizes the President to impose "such additional duties, as the President determines to be required or appropriate to carry out any such trade agreement" concluded pursuant to TPA.
 However, Section 2103(a)(2) of TPA 2002 limits these increased duties to the "rate that applied on the date of enactment of this Act" (i.e., August 6, 2002).